MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/campaign.md

 The bid strategy type for how you want to manage your bids.
 A bid strategy type set at the [Ad Group](ad-group.md) or [Keyword](keyword.md) level will take precedence over the campaign level bid strategy type.

 For details about supported bid strategies per campaign type, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).
-* EnhancedCpc - Use the enhanced CPC bid strategy type to set your ad group and keyword bids, and Bing Ads will automatically adjust your bids in real time to increase your chances for a conversion.
+* EnhancedCpc - Use the enhanced CPC bid strategy type to set your ad group and keyword bids, and Microsoft Advertising will automatically adjust your bids in real time to increase your chances for a conversion.
 Your bid will go higher on searches that are more likely to convert and lower on searches less likely to convert (up or down, this change will be made after we apply any bid adjustments you have set).
 Over the long haul, though, we will try to make sure that your average CPC is not higher than your bid.
 If you haven't optimized your campaign yet, Enhanced CPC should reduce your cost per conversion and increase your total conversion count while respecting your current budget.
-Differing from the MaxClicks, MaxConversions, and TargetCpa bid strategies, with the EnhancedCpc bid strategy, Bing Ads will not actually change your stored ad group or keyword bid settings.
+Differing from the MaxClicks, MaxConversions, and TargetCpa bid strategies, with the EnhancedCpc bid strategy, Microsoft Advertising will not actually change your stored ad group or keyword bid settings.
 You can continue to set new bids, and we will use the new values as a starting point next opportunity.
-* ManualCpc - Use the manual CPC bid strategy type if you will set your [Ad Group](ad-group.md) or [Keyword](keyword.md) bids, and Bing Ads will use these bids every time.
+* ManualCpc - Use the manual CPC bid strategy type if you will set your [Ad Group](ad-group.md) or [Keyword](keyword.md) bids, and Microsoft Advertising will use these bids every time.
 * MaxClicks - Defines an automated bidding strategy to maximize clicks given your maximum allowed budget.
 * MaxConversions - Defines an automated bidding strategy to maximize conversions given your maximum allowed budget.
 * TargetCpa - Defines an automated bidding strategy to maximize conversions at the target cost per acquisition (CPA).
 If you use this strategy type then you must also include the [Bid Strategy TargetCpa](#bidstrategytargetcpa) field.

 > [!IMPORTANT]
 > If the campaign bid strategy type is set to *MaxClicks*, *MaxConversions*, or *TargetCpa*, the behavior of existing features will change unless you set an individual ad group's or keyword's bid strategy to *ManualCpc*.
-> - You can continue to set the ad group and keyword bids; however they will not be used by Bing Ads.
+> - You can continue to set the ad group and keyword bids; however they will not be used by Microsoft Advertising.
-> - Bing Ads will periodically change your stored ad group or keyword bid settings.
-You can continue to set new bids, however Bing Ads may change them at any time using this bid strategy type.
+> - Microsoft Advertising will periodically change your stored ad group or keyword bid settings.
+You can continue to set new bids, however Microsoft Advertising may change them at any time using this bid strategy type.
 > - You can continue to set bid adjustments e.g. for age, gender, or location; however, the multiplier will inform rather than directly modify or override the automated bid.
-For auto bidding the multiplier is used as a weighted percentage to inform Bing Ads about how much you value the criterion relative to other criteria.
+For auto bidding the multiplier is used as a weighted percentage to inform Microsoft Advertising about how much you value the criterion relative to other criteria.
 For example, a -50% bid multiplier for a mobile device criterion with the Max Conversions bid strategy to indicate that you value conversions from mobile traffic half as much as other device types.
 The same bid multiplier with the Max Clicks bid strategy would indicate that you value clicks on mobile half as much as other device types.
 The valid range of values that you can use to inform auto bidding is -100.00 through 30.00.
 >
 > Also note that you must have conversion tracking (via [Universal Event Tracking](../guides/universal-event-tracking.md) tag and a conversion goal) set up for the *MaxConversions* and *TargetCpa* bid strategy types to work.
 To set the *MaxConversions* or *TargetCpa* bid strategy types, the campaign must have at least 15 conversions in the last 30 days.
 If you try to add or update a campaign to use one of these strategy types, the requested operation will fail if there is not enough conversion history.
-If an active campaign uses one of these bid strategy types, and then ceases to meet the minimum conversion history requirement at any time, Bing Ads will stop auto bidding but will continue to use the *DailyBudgetStandard* budget type.
+If an active campaign uses one of these bid strategy types, and then ceases to meet the minimum conversion history requirement at any time, Microsoft Advertising will stop auto bidding but will continue to use the *DailyBudgetStandard* budget type.
 For a new campaign we recommend that you start with *EnhancedCpc* and then when the campaign has enough conversion history, you can update it to use either the *MaxConversions* or *TargetCpa* bid strategy.

 > [!TIP]
 > You can set your campaign's bid strategy to *EnhancedCpc*, *MaxClicks*, *MaxConversions*, or *TargetCpa* and then, at any time, set an individual ad group's or keyword's bid strategy to *ManualCpc*.